cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 are 4 hosts) exceeds the number of available devices (1 in this example).

-If the only device listed uner `cm-pi-burn info` is `/dev/sda`, then the above command is equivalent to:
+If the only device listed under `cm-pi-burn info` is `/dev/sda`, then the above command is equivalent to:

 ```bash